cm-koga/drp-ai-demo-app-review/RiverLevelMonitor/README.md

     On application window, following information is displayed.
     - Camera capture
-    - Segmentation result (River area segmentation, Bounding boxes, class name and score.)
+    - Segmentation result (River area segmentation, class name and score.)
         - River Area : Displays the ratio of river area to the saved normal river.
         - Display Alert : `Normal water level`  or `CAUTION WATER LEVEL`  or `WARNING WATER LEVEL`  or `HAZARD WATER LEVEL` .